-The Company estimates that the administration of its corporate affairs will cost in the order of \$600,000 for the year ended September 30, 2016.
+The Company estimates that the administration of its corporate affairs will cost in the order of \$900,000 for the year ended September 30, 2017.

-At March 31, 2016, the Company had a working capital deficiency of \$34,432.
-The Company intends to complete equity financings to meet its future exploration and administrative commitments.
+At March 31, 2017, the Company had working capital of \$1,068,642.
+The Company may require equity financings to meet its future exploration and administrative commitments.